batikim09/LIVE_SER/README.md

 If you have old numpy (<1.12) please remove it. https://github.com/tensorflow/tensorflow/issues/559

+Next, install a right version of tensorflow depending on your os (see https://www.tensorflow.org/install/)

+For example, you can install a cpu version for mac os:

+pip install --upgrade https://storage.googleapis.com/tensorflow/mac/cpu/tensorflow-1.8.0-py2-none-any.whl (for python2.x)

 Then,

-sudo pip install -r requirements.txt
+sudo pip install -r requirements.txt (for python2.x)

-If you have numpy already, it must be higher than 1.12.0 try to install tensorflow using pip, then it will install the proper version of numpy.
+If you have numpy already, it must be higher than 1.12.0

 ## 2. Build <a id="2--build"/>

-Please use catkin_make to build this.
+Any building processing is not required at the moment.

 ## 3. Device setup <a id="3--device"/>
 Currently, using pulse audio as the input device is the best stable way.
 If you do not specify device ID, a pulse audio device will be chosen as an input.
 However, you must make sure if pulseaudio server is running. (if not, type "pulseaudio --start").